tale-toul/OCP4baremetalIPI/README.md

 notAfter=Jun 23 07:31:30 2022 GMT
 ...
 ```
-This certificates are automatically renewed between 30% and 10% of there valid time remaining, but will require manual approval again, and on every subsequent renewals.
+This certificates are automatically renewed between 30% and 10% of their valid time remaining, but will require manual approval again, and on every subsequent renewals.

 Even if the worker nodes kubelet certificate requests are not approved, the installation will succeed, but several issues will happen during cluster normal operation, like not being able to connect to a node or pod with the following commands:
 ```